Herbal Tea for Women's Hormones

 Teaware 101: the Cast-Iron Teapot, a lifelong companion

-So far in our Teaware 101 series we’ve looked at the original style of teapots, the the Yixing teapot, which is excellent for the dedicated pu’er or oolong drinker.
+So far in our Teaware 101 series we’ve looked at the original style of teapots, the Yixing teapot, which is excellent for the dedicated pu’er or oolong drinker.
 Today let’s take a look at another popular, and more versatile style of teapot: the cast-iron teapot.

 When you love tea, your teapot becomes like a friend.
 Sadly, just as with friendships, teapots have their fragile qualities and at times you must part ways.
 However, a cast-iron teapot, with its durable material, can truly be a lifelong companion for you, and for generations to come.